 - Find species observed by others, but not yet observed by you, with URL qualifier unobserved_by_user_id, e.g. flowering plants not yet observed by bouteloua that others have seen in the state of Illinois.

 - Or observations by everyone except a specific person with not_user_id (you currently have to use the numerical user_id.
 Find that by searching here, e.g. mine is 8882).

 - Search for observations within a group but without a specific member of that group with the without_taxon_id search qualifier, e.g. identify Silphiums, but not S. laciniatum, S. terebinthinaceum, S. integrifolium, or S. perfoliatum or search for milkweeds, but not common milkweed.

 - You can do the same thing with places with not_in_place.

 - Overlay different taxa on the same map, e.g. kit foxes and gray foxes.

 Getting More Help

-- If you’re having problems with another user, check the Community Guidelines and please feel free to reach out directly to the site staff at
+- If you’re having problems with another user, check the Community Guidelines and please feel free to reach out directly to the iNat staff at email@example.com.

-Don’t hesitate to reach out to the site staff or the Google Group if you have any questions/feedback about iNat.
+Don’t hesitate to reach out to the site staff or post on the iNaturalist forum if you have any questions/feedback about iNat.
 If you want to get in touch with me, feel free to @ tag me in a comment (@bouteloua).
 For longer queries, email is better: firstname.lastname@example.org.